West Auckland, New Zealand: Urban development

 By the early 1950s, four major centres had developed to the west of Auckland: New Lynn, Henderson, Helensville and Glen Eden.
 These areas had large enough populations to become boroughs with their own local government, splitting from the rural Waitemata County.
 Over the next 20 years, the area saw an explosion in population, driven by the construction of the Northwestern Motorway and the development of low-cost housing at Te Atatū, Rānui and Massey.
 By this time, the area was no longer seen as scattered rural communities, and had developed into satellite suburbs of Auckland.
 The post-war years saw widespread migration of Māori from rural areas to West Auckland.
 This happened a second time in the 1970s, as urban Māori communities moved away from the inner suburbs of Auckland to areas such as Te Atatū.
 In 1980, Hoani Waititi Marae opened in West Auckland, to serve the urban Māori population of West Auckland.
 By the mid-2000s, West Auckland had the largest Ngāpuhi population in the country outside of Northland.
 Similarly, areas such as Rānui and Massey developed as centres for Pasifika New Zealander communities.

 The New Zealand Brick Tile and Pottery Company diversified and expanded into china production to supply local markets and American troops during World War II.
 Under the name Crown Lynn, the company developed into the largest pottery in the Southern Hemisphere.
 In 1963, LynnMall opened, becoming the first American-style shopping mall in New Zealand.
 It quickly became a major centre for retail in Auckland.
 The Henderson Borough Council wanted to replicate this success, and in 1968 opened Henderson Square, now known as WestCity Waitakere.

-In 1975, West Auckland was connected to the North Shore when the Upper Harbour Bridge was constructed.
+In 1975, West Auckland was connected to the North Shore when the Upper Harbour Bridge was constructed across the Upper Waitematā Harbour.
 In the late 1980s, the Crown Lynn factory closed due to competition from overseas imports.